Slavery and Human Trafficking Statement for the Year Ended 31 March 2019

-Certas Energy UK Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chain.
+Certas Energy UK Ltd is opposed to slavery and human trafficking in any part of our activities or our supply chains.
 We are therefore committed to ensuring that we have adequate policies and procedures in place to identify and prevent these practices.

 We are a distributor of fuels and lubricants in the energy sector.
 Seasonal work is a feature of the industry in which we operate.
 More information on our business in available at https://www.certasenergy.co.uk

 We are a part of the DCC Group.
-DCC is an international sales, marketing, distribution and support services group.
-Its headquarters are in Dublin, Ireland and it is listed on the London Stock Exchange.
-DCC currently has operations in 15 countries and employs over 11,000 people.
-More information on the DCC Group is available at http://www.dcc.ie.
+DCC is a leading international sales, marketing and support services group with a clear focus on performance and growth.
+Its headquarters are in Dublin, Ireland.
+It is listed on the London Stock Exchange and is a constituent of the FTSE 100 Index.

-Our business is organised into business units:
+Our business is organised into the following business units:

-Our Supply Chains
+4. Our Supply Chains

 We only source products from reputable suppliers who are based the European Union.

-Our Policies on Slavery and Human Trafficking
+5. Our Policies on Slavery and Human Trafficking

-In addition, the DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensure that all the products we sell meet applicable legal and ethical standards.
+In addition, the DCC Group Supply Chain Integrity Policy sets out the approach taken by every business in the DCC Group to ensuring that all the products we sell meet applicable legal and ethical standards.

-Procedures on Slavery and Human Trafficking
+6. Procedures on Slavery and Human Trafficking

 As part of our compliance with the policies referred to above, we take the following steps:

-• Assess potential risk areas in our supply chains;
+- Assess potential risk areas in our supply chains;

-• Monitor potential risk areas in our supply chains on a periodic basis.
+- Monitor potential risk areas in our supply chains on a periodic basis.

 Responsibility for ensuring that our procedures are adequate and are adhered to in all areas of our activities rests with the directors of Certas Energy UK Ltd.

-Nature of this Statement
+9. Nature of this Statement

-This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ending 31 March 2018.
+This statement is made pursuant to section 54(1) of the Modern Slavery Act 2015 and constitutes our slavery and human trafficking statement for the financial year ended 31 March 2019.

 Certas Energy UK Ltd